 At Pifer Estate Law, our goal and greatest sense of accomplishment is being able to tell a client’s spouse and/or family members “this is going to be easy.”
-Pre-death planning is so much more than a will – it incorporates a plan that minimizes and possibly eliminates the court’s involvement which reduces both court fees and attorney’s fees - not to mention reducing the amount of time the deceased’s assets are available to their loved ones.
-The best plan is one that gets the assets to the deceased loves ones in a timely, inexpensive matter in the way the deceased intended.
+Pre-death planning is so much more than a will – it incorporates a plan that minimizes and possibly eliminates the court’s involvement which reduces both court fees and attorney’s fees which in turn reduces the amount of time before the deceased’s assets are available to their loved ones.
+The best plan is one that gets assets to the deceased’s chosen beneficiaries in a timely, inexpensive matter.

 Another significant goal for our clients is to minimize issues during the incapacity of a loved one.
 We hope to plan so we can avoid costly guardianship hearings by making a plan in advance so if someone does become incapacitated, their bills can still be paid, their home managed and most important, their wishes are carried out.
-We accomplish this by using Health Care Powers of Attorney along with Declarations for a Desire for a Natural Death as well as Durable Powers of Attorney for finances, tax matters and legal matters.
+We accomplish this by using Health Care Powers of Attorney typically combined with a Declaration for a Desire for a Natural Death (otherwise known as a Living Will) as wells as Durable Powers of Attorney for financial, tax and legal matters.

-We also incorporate releases for the Health Insurance Portability and Accountability Act (HIPAA Law) so that the folks you want to have access to your health care information will be able to do so when the time comes.
+We also incorporate releases for the Health Insurance Portability and Accountability Act (HIPAA Law) so that the person(s) appointed to make health care decisions for an incapacitated client will be able to access that client’s health information when the time comes.
 Asset ownership, titling, deeds and beneficiary designations can override a well-crafted will or trust so we work up a list of directions for the whole picture and share that with the client’s advisors with the client’s permission.
 Of particular concern are tax-deferred assets such as retirement assets – beneficiary designations must be well thought out on these assets in order not to trigger an unwanted taxable event.
 We also recommend a review with our clients every three to five years.
 We feel that is an ethical obligation to be sure all is still as the client desires with their documents and their titling of assets.

 Estate Administration is the process of paying the decedent’s final bills, notifying creditors so that we cut off any surprise claims against the decedent’s estate down the road, and finally, distributing the decedent’s assets to the decedent’s beneficiaries, whether family members, trusts, charities or some combination thereof.

-The probate court is the court – typically in the county where the deceased lived – that oversees the administration of the assets that pass through the decedent’s will.
-Assets payable on death to a beneficiary or a trust will not go through the probate process, and therefore pass to the heirs or desired entity quickly and with no probate fees.
-Assets that go through the will and thus the probate court pay a fee to the court based on the value of the assets and the state specific statute.
-An inventory is due reflecting the date of death values, along with proof of such, of the deceased’s assets to the court within 90 days of opening an estate.
-The Will will appoint the Executor (or Personal Representative) who is the person in charge of the decedent’s estate.
-If there is no Will, this person is called the estate administrator.
-Estate Administrators are given Letters of Testamentary (or Letters of Administration if no will) and that is their “license” to collect the decedent’s assets, file the appropriate reports with the court, do a notice to creditors, file taxes, pay final bills including court, CPA, & attorney fees, and eventually distribute the assets to the desired beneficiaries.
+An inventory is due reflecting the date of death values of the deceased’s assets to the court within 90 days of opening an estate.
+The Will appoints the Executor (or Personal Representative) who is the person in charge of the decedent’s estate.
+If there is no Will, this person is called the Estate Administrator.
+Executors and Estate Administrators are given Letters of Testamentary or Letters of Administration and that is the “license” to collect the decedent’s assets, file the appropriate inventories with the court, do a notice to creditors, file taxes, pay final bills including court, CPA, & attorney fees, and eventually distribute the assets to the desired beneficiaries.

 The Notice to creditors must run its course before the estate can be finalized and bill paid.
 Of course, the court has to “bless” this entire operation.